alexander-clark/blog/resume.markdown

 * Developed and automated a set of architecture metrics to track the health of the codebase and progress toward goals
 * Optimized CI/CD pipeline and deployment workflow, dramatically reducing friction to deployment
 * Implemented better observability tooling and used it to find and fix numerous performance bottlenecks
-* Stepped in to fill an unexpected leadership vacancy</li>
+* Stepped in to fill an unexpected leadership vacancy

 Aug 2021 – Jul 2022<br />
 **Staff Software Engineer**<br />